TeamMood/teammood.github.com/_posts/2020-02-02-15-retrospective-tools-best-of-list-2020.md

 ![MindMeister, retrospective tool](/uploads/mindmeister.png){: width="1290" height="808"}

-## Retrospective tool \#10: Lino
+## Retrospective tool \#10: GoRetro

-Lino is an **online corkboard** that enables team members to share ideas with the rest of the team on virtual sticky notes.
-It encourages ongoing feedback and lets you move the stickies around to sort them.&nbsp;
+GoRetro is a Free agile sprint retrospective tool making the entire retro process seamless, simple, fun, colorful, productive, and unlimited.

+It arrives with pre-made templates for a variety of retrospective formats, happiness index for developers, action items, and more.

 ### Pricing